alexamies/chinesedict-js/README.md

 The dictionary file is stored in JSON format.

 ## Integration
-The module JavaScript is generated from TypeScript, which can provide direct integration into Angular.
+The module JavaScript is generated from TypeScript, which can help provide direct integration for TypeScript apps.

 ## Building with TypeScript
 The JavaScript module is based on a [TypeScript